 In January 1999 101 Logistic Brigade deployed to Macedonia, Albania and Kosovo; as Commander he was the Joint Force Logistic Component Commander for the UK Contribution to KFOR, and was appointed CBE in the subsequent operational awards.
 He handed over command in January 2000 and attended the Royal College of Defence Studies until assuming the appointment of Director General Defence Supply Chain in August 2000.

 In October 2002 he became involved in the planning for operations in Iraq (Op Telic) and subsequently deployed to Washington, Kuwait and Baghdad as the Deputy in the US led Office of Reconstruction and Humanitarian Affairs, later re-titled as the Coalition Provisional Authority.
 He returned in July 2003, took over as Team Leader of the End-to-End Implementation Team in September 2003, and was appointed GOC Theatre Troops in October 2004 before retiring in January 2007.

 He is married to Christine and they have three children; Alexander, a Lieutenant Commander in the Royal Navy, Gemma, who lives in Aldershot, and Stephen, at college in Farnborough; he also has two grandsons, Daniel and Harry.
 He is a licensed lay reader in the Church of England and a Trustee of the British and Foreign Bible Society.
 As well as being engaged with a number of Christian and secular organisation, including International NGOs, he is a Visiting Professor at two universities and Defence Adviser to a number of UK/international companies and the House of Commons Defence Committee.
 His hobbies include golf, sailing, walking and reading/writing, having had a number of articles and book chapters published.

-Welcome to Cranfield School of Management Alumni
+Welcome to Cranfield University Alumni